majorx234/rtaudio_example_rust/README.md

   - `./gen_wave sine 440.0 0.5` -creates a sine wave with 440hz for 0.5 seconds
   - `./gen_wave tri 880.0 1.0` -creates a triangle wave with 880hz for 1 seconds
 - adsr: pipe into `./adsr_modificator`
+- delay: simple delay (parameters delay time is 500ms, feedback is 0.33, both are hardcoded for now)
 - overdrive: pipe into `./overdrive`
 - overdrive_unsymetric: pipe into `./overdrive_unsymetric`
 - WIP: filter
 - sinks:
   - `play_wave`
   - `plot_wave` plot with help of plotly to html/svg (opens in browser)
+  - `spectrogram` generate a plot of frequency development over time
 ## examples:
 - play a wav
 ```bash